michaelloudermilk/ml/Device-log-Troubleshooting.md

 These error log lines mean that UNMS connector (udapi-bridge) can't access local device sockets and receive device statistics and read configuration.
 In this case, there should be more information in log file _/var/log/ubnt-daemon.log_ Plus it's possible to get more information from udapi-bridge which is in verbose mode as well.

 ### Howto switch udapi-bridge to verbose mode.
+Steps:
-1. Disable UNMS connection in device UI.
+1. Disable UNMS connection in device UI
-2. Copy UNMS key.
+2. Copy UNMS key
-3. Connect to device via SSH.
+3. Connect to device via SSH
 4. Run udapi-bridge manually and check its output.

 Command:

     sudo udapi-bridge -v UNMS-KEY